humanmade/altis-cloud/docs/dashboard/search-replace.md

 }
 ```

-In this example, if a database is synced into `staging`, every occurrence of `example.com` will be replaced with
+In this example, if a database is synced into `staging`, every occurrence of
-`staging.example.com`.
+`example.com` will be replaced with `staging.example.com`.

-Likewise, if a database is synced into `development`, both `example.com` and `www.example.com` will be replaced with their
+Likewise, if a database is synced into `development`, both `example.com` and
-development equivalents.
+`www.example.com` will be replaced with their development equivalents.

 ## Notes

-The following points apply to search replace mappings:
+The following points apply to search-replace mappings:

 - Mappings use plain string replacement.
 Regular expressions are not supported.
-- You can define multiple find and replace pairs for each target environment.
+- You can define multiple find-and-replace pairs for each target environment.
 - The mapping key always refers to the target environment, not the source environment.
 - Mappings are only applied during database syncs, and are not applied to uploaded assets.